al-bose/FinanceTracker/README.md

 - https://redis.io/docs/latest/operate/rc/

 ## Running Locally:
 You should be able to clone and run this repository locally by using the requirements.txt file and the commands that can be found in the build script.

+When running locally you will also have to create a .env file and specify:
+DB_NAME, DB_USER, DB_PASSWORD, DB_HOST, DB_PORT (can be a local PostgreSQL database)
+API_KEY (Alpha Vantage API key)
+REDIS_URL (can either be a local instance of redis or redis cloud)